Diaphragm Analysis - My Journey

 We know from structural analysis that moment is the area under the shear force diagram and it would yield the following moment diagragm:

 A concerned engineer would know that this diagram creates some inherent problems when designing their chords.
 At the very left hand side of the diaphragm, there would be a very large axial chord force, e.g. from the image above ~950 kip*ft / (depth between your chords).
 Where does this axial force go?
 It can't just disappear into the abyss.
-Just recently I was reviewing a 3 sided diaphragm design by another engineer and they went on their merry way designing chords according to a diagram similar to that above.
-Do I think the building will fall down because of this?
-Absolutely not, but I do think we should try to get moment diagrams drawn more accurately.
+Just recently I was reviewing a 3 sided diaphragm design by another engineer and they went on their way designing chords according to a diagram similar to that above.
+Do I think the diaphragm will now fail?
+Absolutely not, but I do think we could get a more accurate moment and corresponding chord force diagram.

-In reality, this moment diagram (and corresponding chord axial force) need to close to 0 at each end of the diaphragm in order for the diaphragm to be stable.
+The moment diagram (and corresponding chord axial force) needs to close to 0 at each end of the diaphragm in order for the diaphragm to be stable.

 How does the moment diaphragm close to 0?
 One needs to consider the corresponding lateral resisting system (LRS) in the direction perpendicular to the applied loading; these LRS elements take an equal and opposite reaction (also fun fact, these reactions will always be equal and opposite, independent of stiffness of the elements) that stabilize the diaphragm due to the eccentric applied load relative to the resisting lateral force resisting system.